damienmarlier51/RayCasting/README.md

 within_polygon_df = rayCasting.run_selector(df, column_1, column_2)[0]
 ```

-When running the previous example, on the matplotlib figure, press right click to add a point to the polygon.
-When more than 3 points drawn, press left click to close the polygon.
-Below is the expected output.
+When running the previous example, on the matplotlib figure, right click to add a point to the polygon.
+When more than 3 points are drawn, left click to close the polygon.
+Below is the expected output:

 <p float="center">
 	<img src="https://github.com/damienmarlier51/RayCasting/blob/master/pictures/Figure_1.png" width="33%"/>